ausgerechnet/cwb-ccc/README.md

 implementation assumes that `s_query` regions are confined by `s_break` regions, and both of them are within `s_meta` regions.

-After executing the query
+The concordancer has to be initialized with the engine and a query:
 ```
-concordance.query(query)
+concordance = Concordance(engine, query)
 ```
-you can access its frequency breakdown via `concordance.breakdown`:
+Now you can access they query frequency breakdown via `concordance.breakdown`:

 | *type*                 | freq |
 |------------------------|------|